ooni/orchestra/README.md

 **proteus-notify**

+Status: ~COMPLETE

+Is responsible for dispatching notifications out to OPOS clients depending on the capabilities they support.

+**proteus-frontend**

 Status: WIP

-Is responsible for dispatching notifications out to OPOS clients depending on the capabilities they support.
+Is the frontend to:

+* Setup schedules

+* View active schedules

+* View active probes

 **proteus-events**

-Status: Not started
+Status: Not Started

 Is responsible for receiving events via the admin interface and triggering notifications via **proteus-notify**.

-Can also be used to view the event history
+Can also be used to view the event history.